one-click-desktop/configuration/README.md

 ## Important steps

-All overseers and virtual server capable machines must have:
+All overseers and virtualization server capable machines must have:
 1. `docker` and `docker-compose` installed to run applications.
 2. `git` installed to clone code from which containers can be build.
 3. Enabled and started docker service.